iegomez/mosquitto-go-auth/README.md

 This is an authentication plugin for mosquitto written (almost) entirely in Go.
 It uses cgo to expose mosquitto's auth plugin needed functions, but internally just calls Go to get everything done.
 It is greatly inspired in [jpmens'](https://github.com/jpmens) [mosquitto-auth-plug](https://github.com/jpmens/mosquitto-auth-plug).

-As it was intended for use with [brocaar's](https://github.com/brocaar) [Loraserver project](https://www.loraserver.io/), right now it only implements a few backends for authentication and authorization, namely those that make sense for that project:
+It was intended for use with [brocaar's](https://github.com/brocaar) [Loraserver project](https://www.loraserver.io/), so it initially implemented just 3 backends, but I've added some more, so right now these are available:

 * Files
 * PostgreSQL
-* JWT (with local DB or remote json api)
+* JWT (with local DB or remote API)
 * HTTP (added)
 * Redis (added)
 * Mysql (added)

-All backends include proper tests, though they may be improved.
+All backends include proper tests.

 #### Requirements